nkotsianas/Berkeley-111A-final-project/README.md

 # Berkeley-111A-final-project
 Final project for Berkeley's 111A "basic semiconductor circuits" lab.
-4-bit signed calculator with LabVIEW expression parser.
+A 4-bit signed calculator with LabVIEW expression parser and controller.